Rules and Eligibility

 Contest may be entered in or from any country worldwide.
 This Contest is governed exclusively by the laws of Singapore.

-By entering, each entrant warrants and represents the following with respect to their Submission: (a) entrant is the sole and exclusive owner and copyright holder of the Submission and has the full rights to grant the license herein; (b) the Submission is 100% original and does not contain any third party copyrighted material, brand names or trademarks or any content that otherwise infringes on the privacy, publicity or other intellectual property or other rights of a third party; (c) the Submission is suitable for general audiences (i.e., it may not be obscene or indecent or contain objectionable content, including but not limited to nudity, sexual content, pornography or violent, illegal or profane depictions); (d) the Submission does not contain material that is tortious, defamatory, slanderous or libelous or that promotes bigotry, racism, hatred, harm to any group or individual or discrimination based on race, gender, religion, nationality, disability, sexual orientation or age; (e) by providing a Submission, entrant consents that if their submission is shortlisted (as described at Section 5 below), they will provide the digital version of the short film to the Organizer with a royalty-free, sublicensable, irrevocable, perpetual, worldwide, non-exclusive license for the Organizer, the Media Partners, the Scientific Partners as well as the Otago Museum and such other partners as may be determined from time to time (“Screening Partners”) to use, reproduce, modify, publish, create derivative works from, and display such Submission in whole or in part, on a worldwide basis, and to incorporate it into other works, in any form, media or technology now known or later developed, including any and all Internet media, including the Organizer, the Media Partners, the Scientific Partners, and the Screening Partners’ web sites and properties and on social networking sites (i.e. Facebook, YouTube, Twitter, etc.); and (f) the Submission complies with all Guidelines and Restrictions (as defined at Section 4 below).
-The entrant must be able to provide on request all appropriate clearances, permissions, and releases for the entry, including releases from all persons appearing in the Submission, location releases for all recognizable locations, and releases from anyone who assisted in the creation of the Submission.
-In the event that an entrant cannot provide all required releases, Organizer reserves the right, in Organizer’s sole discretion, to disqualify the applicable entry or seek to secure the releases and clearances for Organizer’s benefit.
+By entering, each entrant warrants and represents the following with respect to their Submission: (a) entrant is the sole and exclusive owner and copyright holder of the Submission and has the full rights to grant the license herein; (b) the Submission is 100% original and does not contain any third party copyrighted material, brand names or trademarks or any content that otherwise infringes on the privacy, publicity or other intellectual property or other rights of a third party; (c) the Submission is suitable for general audiences (i.e., it may not be obscene or indecent or contain objectionable content, including but not limited to nudity, sexual content, pornography or violent, illegal or profane depictions); (d) the Submission does not contain material that is tortious, defamatory, slanderous or libelous or that promotes bigotry, racism, hatred, harm to any group or individual or discrimination based on race, gender, religion, nationality, disability, sexual orientation or age; and (e) the Submission complies with all Guidelines and Restrictions (as defined at Section 4 below).

 All entrants must have a valid email address.
 No automated entry devices and/or programs permitted.
 Receipt of entries will not be acknowledged.
 Organizer is not responsible for lost, late, illegible, stolen, incomplete, invalid, unintelligible, technically corrupted or garbled entries, which will be disqualified, or for problems of any kind whether mechanical, human or electronic.
 Only fully completed entry forms are eligible.
 Proof of submission will not be deemed to be proof of receipt by Organizer.

 3. Start/End Dates.
-Contest begins at 01.00.01 AM GMT on 30 September, 2022 and ends at 11:59:59 PM GMT on December 5, 2022 (“Contest Period”).
+Contest begins at 01.00.01 AM GMT on October 24, 2023 and ends at 11:59:59 PM GMT on January 8, 2024 (“Contest Period”).

 4. Submission Guidelines and Content Restrictions: By entering, each entrant confirms that his or her Submission conforms to the Submission Guidelines and Content Restrictions as defined below (collectively, the “Guidelines and Restrictions”) and agrees that Organizer, in its sole discretion, may remove any Submission and disqualify an entrant from the Contest if it believes, in its sole discretion, that the entrant’s Submission fails to conform to the Guidelines and Restrictions.